subscan-explorer/subscan-OpenAPI/docs/Tutorial.md

 ![upgrade.png](https://api.apidog.com/api/v1/projects/384478/resources/338525/image-preview)

 - You can upgrade your plan for a better experience.
-- The Free Plan couldn’t be upgraded now.
+- The Free Plan could not be upgraded now.
 We will provide free plan upgrade service in the near future

 ## Subscribe